TroyWitthoeft/AzureDbUp/readme.md

 ![Azure DbUp Logo](./img/AzureDbUp-logo.png)

-AzureDbUp is a lightweight, open-source, cross-platform, cross-database-engine console application that runs sql migration scripts to keep your databases in sync and up to date.
+AzureDbUp is a lightweight, open-source, cross-platform, cross-database-engine application that runs sql migration scripts to keep your databases in sync and up to date.
 Please compare AzureDbUp to products like RedGate ReadyRoll, Liquibase, and Flyway.

-AzureDbUp was originally designed to automate database migration scripts as part of an Azure DevOps pipeline.
-It has since been expanded to support multiple CI/CD systems and multiple database engines such as **PostgreSQL**, **MySql**, along with **Sql Server**.
-AzureDbUp supports multiple authentication modes including **sql user** and **azure active directory**.
-AzureDbUp has a local fully interactive experience.
+AzureDbUp wraps the [DbUp](https://github.com/DbUp/DbUp) project in a console application that can be run as part of a continous deployment devops pipeline.

  ![Azure DbUp demo](./img/AzureDbUp-demo.gif)

-And, AzureDbUp can be fully automated to trigger as part of CI/CD pipeline whenever developers check-in new sql change scripts.
-To run in a fully automatic mode, supply answers to the interactive questions via the commandline.
+Above, the compiled application is running locally in interactive mode.
+Answering the interactive questions ahead of time as commandline parameters allows AzureDbUp to be run unattended, as part of a deployment pipeline!

 `dotnet AzureDbUp.dll --conn-string "Server=tcp:my-example-server.database.windows.net,1433;Initial Catalog=my-example-database" --db-engine "sqlserver" --auth-mode "azure"`

+Through DbUp, AzureDbUp inherits support for multiple database engines such as **PostgreSQL**, **MySql**, along with **Sql Server**.
+AzureDbUp also supports using **azure active directory** tokens as part of your connection string to help keep database credentials out of your code repository.

 ## Getting Started
  - Prereq: Download and install [dotnet core](https://dotnet.microsoft.com/download).